-VICE and I recently worked together to create a 10 Questions You've Always Wanted to Ask An Ethical Hacker.
+VICE and I recently worked together to create 10 Questions You've Always Wanted to Ask An Ethical Hacker.
+In order to introduce what even is an Ethical Hacker?

-We created it to briefly introduce what is Ethical Hacking.
-Being only a 5 minute video it was a challenging to get everything covered, and I wanted to make sure that, even though things often seem doomed to be hacked, there is still hope in keeping yourself secure.
+Being a 5 minute video, it was challenging to get everything covered.
+I wanted to make sure that even though things often seem doomed to be hacked, there is still hope in keeping yourself secure.